We don’t write books or make movies about the men and women who drive ships any more. But maybe we should.

-Years ago my team and I were stationed in a dusty outpost in a far off province in one of the dozens of countries American men and women have served in dusty […]
+A lifetime ago I was stationed in a dusty outpost in a backwater province in one of the dozens of countries American men and women have served in dusty outposts in backwater provinces.
+One […]

 Jim Webb graduated from the United States Naval Academy in 1968, 31 years before I did.
 He served in Vietnam as an infantry officer in the Marine Corps, was wounded twice and […]